 The awards are open in selected categories to credit, debit, prepaid and charge card issuers, and also their retail, affinity and other brand partners, merchant acquirers, payment processors and other payments companies the UK and Republic of Ireland.
 Retailers can enter categories where they have a payments initiative that qualifies.
 All entrants must have been trading in the UK or the Republic of Ireland for at least 12 months prior to the entry deadline.
 Please read the full eligibility and entry criteria in the Call for Entries brochure.
 Entries can be submitted only by the organisation that has the direct interface with the end ‘payer’ or the merchant offering the service.
 Entries may be prepared by suppliers and other members of the value chain but the Award nomination needs to be in the name of the end consumer or B2B brand and needs to be authorised by that brand.

-Entries are now open until 2 October 2017.
-All the information you need is via the online entry system or in the Call for Entries Brochure.
+Entries will open in June 2018.
+All the information you need is via the How to Enter section of the website.
 Please check that you satisfy the eligibility requirements and read the individual category requirements.
 Your entry should be both detailed and concise and you should follow the entry format guideline outlined in the brochure and online.
 We recommend you use the Entry checklist to ensure your submission is complete.
 The 250-word summary is as important as the main submission, as it provides judges with a quick snapshot of your entry and will encourage them to read the 1000 word entry in more detail.
 You also need to provide a title and 50 word description of your entry which we will use in the event your entry is shortlisted.
 It is important that this does not contain any confidential information.

 Yes, a product, project or initiative my be entered for more than one entry but we would recommend that the same entry is not entered more than twice.
 We would however draw your attention to the fact that different factors are considered in the individual categories and the entries should be tailored appropriately as the judges will be considering the specific category criteria when making their decisions.
 Entry fees are applicable for each entry submitted.
 The cost of an entry is £275 plus VAT